Earthquake insurance: Japan

 The government of Japan created the "Japanese Earthquake Reinsurance" scheme in 1966, and the scheme has been revised several times since.
 Homeowners may buy earthquake insurance from an insurance company as an optional rider to a fire insurance policy.
 Insurers enrolled in the JER scheme who have to pay earthquake claims to homeowners share the risk among themselves and also the government, through the JER.
 The government pays a much larger proportion of the claims if a single earthquake causes aggregate damage of over about 1 trillion yen (about US$8.75 billion).
 The maximum payout in a single year to all JER insurance claim filers is 5.5 trillion yen (about US$39.4 billion); if claims exceed this amount, then the claims are pro-rated among all claimants.

 New Zealand

 New Zealand's Earthquake Commission (EQC) is a Government-owned Crown entity which provides primary natural disaster insurance to the owners of residential properties in New Zealand.
 In addition to its insurance role, EQC also undertakes research and provides training and information on disaster recovery.

 EQC was established in 1945 as the Earthquake and War Damage Commission, as part of the New Zealand Government, and was originally intended to provide coverage for earthquakes as well as war damage.
 Coverage was eventually extended from solely earthquake and war damage to include other natural disasters such as natural landslips, volcanic eruptions, hydrothermal activity, and tsunamis, with coverage for war damage later being removed.
 For residential land, storm and flood damage is covered.
 Cover extends over fire damage caused by any of these natural disasters.

 Turkey

+The National Disaster Insurance Institution (DASK) is a Turkish government agency which provides compulsory earthquake and natural disaster insurance to the owners of almost all buildings in Turkey.
+DASK is currently managed by Türk Reasürans, which is wholly owned by the Ministry of Treasury and Finance.

+DASK was established in 1999 as the Turkish Compulsory Insurance Pool (TCIP) in the aftermath of 1999 İzmit earthquake, and was primarily intended to provide coverage for earthquakes.
+TCIP was managed by the Millî Reasürans, a subsidiary of İşbank, until 2005.